shoesheill/Electronize-sample/README.md

 ### Package the App as an Executable

-Once the app works as expected, package it as an executable:
+Once the app works as expected, you can package it as an executable for different platforms.
+To package for Windows, run:

 ```bash
 dotnet electronize build /target win
 ```

-This will package the app for Windows.
-Change `/target` to `mac` or `linux` as needed for other platforms.
+Change `/target` to `mac` or `linux` if you want to build for those platforms.

-## 3. Ensure Migrations Are Included in Build Output
+## 4. Ensure Migrations Are Included in Build Output

-Ensure that migration files are copied to the output directory when building the app.
+Ensure that migration files are included in your build output.
 Update your `.csproj` to include the migration files:

 ```xml
 <ItemGroup>